-In network: Deductible and 0% coinsurance.
-Out of network: Not covered.
+In network:0% coinsurance after deductible.Out of network:Not covered.

 INPATIENT HOSPITAL

 Any admission to a hospital, other than an emergency admission, must be to an in-network hospital and must be prior authorized by DHMP.
 Emergency hospitalization should be reported to DHMP at 303-602-2140 within one business day.